 About

 I’m an interaction designer and front of the front-end developer.
+I do UX Things by day.
 I’m keenly interested in modular design, accessibility, usability, performance and the open web.

 I’ve been employed doing some form of web-based design since 1996, and for the last two decades have been working in the enterprise space.